sofia-idarraga/ms-client-service/README.md

 # How to run this application :

-Go to com.aditya.multimodule.application module and run the App.java Application.
+Go to com.bank.multimodule.application module and run the App.java Application.